-- All projects are required to file an annual report (Progress Report) through the REEport system.
-Hatch, McIntire-Stennis, Animal Health, and Multi-State report on the Federal year (October 1-September 30).
-The reports need to be entered by December 31.
+- All projects are required to file an annual report (Progress Report) through the REEport system or results through the NRS system.
+Hatch, McIntire-Stennis, Animal Health, and Multi-State report in NRS on the Federal year (October 1-September 30).
+The reports/results need to be entered by December 31.
+Only grants and non-formula projects report in REEport anymore.
 NIFA Grants report date is based on the anniversary of the start date of the grant.
-For NIFA Grants, once the award has ended, a termination report must be filed.
-For Hatch and McIntire-Stennins Projects, a termination report is filed at the end of the fifth year or earlier if the PI is leaving.
+For NIFA Grants, once the award has ended, a termination/final report must be filed.
+For Hatch and McIntire-Stennis Projects, a termination/final report is filed at the end of the fifth year or earlier if the PI is leaving.
 A termination report officially terminates the project at NIFA.

 How are these reports used?

 - Data is collected for state and federal reporting requirements.

 - USDA reviews status of projects before funding new awards.
 Monies have been delayed because of overdue termination reports, delinquent annual reports, and incomplete reports.

 Do I receive funding for my project?

 - Hatch, McIntire-Stennis, and Multi-State projects do not receive direct funding.
 These are plans of work.
 Grants and other award funds not requiring their own USDA/NIFA Project number are run through these projects.